IBM/aspera-cli/README.erb.md

 Both password and SSH keys auth are supported.

 Multiple SSH key paths can be provided.
-The value of the parameter can be a single value or an array.
+The value of the parameter `ssh_keys` can be a single value or an array.
 Each value is a path to a private key and is expanded ("~" is replaced with the user's home folder).

 Examples: